 Furthermore, the Guideline introduces the concept of "remuneration transparency", obliging each Member State to publish on the Institutional web-site all the elements included in the retribution, as well as all the working and employment conditions the posted worker is subject to, based on the laws, the rules or the collective agreements in force in the posting State.
 Particularly interesting is the fact that the Guideline, transposed in Italy by the Law Decree n.122/2020, reduces the maximum period of posting from 24 to 12 months.
 After the 12 months period (extendable to 18 months by a reasoned notification from the service provider) the posted worker will be subject to the employment and working conditions required by the hosting Member State except for the procedures, the formalities and the conditions applied for the conclusion and cessation of the contract, the non-competition clauses and the supplementary pension scheme per category.

 In particular, after 12 months, the posted worker will be subject to the directive concerning the social security contribution in force in the posting Member State.

-After 12 months, notably, the posted worker will be subjected to the posting Member State social security contributions laws.
-Whenever the posted worker is replaced with another worker, the 12 months period ( or 18 months) will be calculated adding up the posting period of each worker.
+Whenever the posted worker will be substituted by a different worker, the period (12 or 18 months) will be estimated by summing up the posting periods of each worker.